Jesus-Acevedo-Cano/simple_shell/README.md

 ## Description

-A functional Simple Shell project with basic functions that allows you to ....
+Holberton school Simple Shell project that allows you to use basic functions

 ## Environment